 Better data for access to treatment and policy work

 Even if the survey was originally initiated by Mereo Biopharma, the OIFE and OIF fully supports the project, because we regard it as mutual beneficial.
 Not only can the data be used in processes connected to Mereo’s work, but it will also be helpful for other future potential treatments being developed and for the policy work in the national organizations.
 Several rare disease federations are doing similar projects, simply because they see that access to orphan drugs relies on bigger and better data.
 This is why we strongly encourage you to support the project – and make it the biggest and best OI-survey possible.
 Bigger and better data matters – and with your help we can develop it.

 How can the organizations help?

-A communication package will be put together in several different languages and shared with the national OI-organizations to assist in this process.
+A communication package and a landing page will be put together in several different languages and shared with the national OI-organizations to assist in this process.
 Since IMPACT will be a global project, the survey and communication materials will be available not only in English but also in Dutch, French, German, Italian, Portuguese, Spanish and possibly some more languages.
 The IMPACT survey will be one of the main topics at the OIFE AGM on June 19th.
 But don’t hesitate to ask if you should have any questions about the project before that time.
 The Executive Committee of OIFE is also interested in attending membership meetings to talk about the project.
 Let us know if you are interested!